esoterika227/esoterika227.github.io/_posts/articles/2019-08-15-fall-quarterly-judy-sugg.md

 ---
 layout: post
-title: "2019 Fall Quarterly Lecture: Dr. Judy Sugg, 'Wisdom from the Ancient Sanskrit Texts of Yoga Sutras'"
+title: "2019 Fall Quarterly Lecture: Dr. Judith Sugg, 'Wisdom from the Ancient Sanskrit Text of Yoga Sutras'"
-excerpt: "We look forward to hosting Dr. Judy Sugg as our lecturer at the 2019 Fall Equinox quarterly."
+excerpt: "We look forward to hosting Dr. Judith Sugg as our lecturer at the 2019 Fall Equinox quarterly."
 categories: articles
 tags: [freemasonry, quarterly lecture series]
 comments: true